gopika09/Automatic_Application_Deployment_in_AWS_using_Terraform/README.md

 In this project, I begin by defining a **Virtual Private Cloud (VPC)** in the ap-south-1 region, utilizing a variable for the CIDR block `11.0.0.0/16` to maintain flexibility in specifying the network's IP address range.
-Next, I establish two **public subnets** with CIDR blocks `11.0.1.0/24` and `11.0.2.0/24` in availability zones ap-south-1a and ap-south-1b, which facilitate automatic public IP assignment for resources within distinct public subnets.
-To enable connectivity to the internet, I create an **Internet Gateway** that links the public subnet to external networks.
-Additionally, I configure a **route table** and associate it with the public subnets to ensure efficient traffic routing.
+Next, I established two **public subnets** with CIDR blocks `11.0.1.0/24` and `11.0.2.0/24` and 2 private subnets `11.0.3.0/24` and `11.0.4.0/24` with CIDR blocks in availability zones ap-south-1a and ap-south-1b, which facilitate automatic public IP assignment for resources within distinct public subnets.
+To enable connectivity to the internet, I create an **Internet Gateway** that links the public subnet to external networks and NAT Gateway for private subnet to communicate with internet.
+Additionally, I configure a **route table** and associate it with the public and private subnets to ensure efficient traffic routing.

 ![diagram](https://github.com/gopika09/Automatic_Applicatio_Deployment_in_AWS_using_Terraform/blob/main/pictures/vpc.png)